theworkingcentre/win7-avoid-viruses/15-backups.rst

 At the very least, we recommend enabling Previous Versions and Windows Backup to a local drive.
 You can then evaluate whether you feel comfortable storing backups to a remote service.

+You probably do not want to rely on remote backup services alone.
+Sometimes backup companies go out of business.

 Your personal files are the most important things to back up, because in general you can always re-download and reinstall programs and multimedia